LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 ### Construct the JDBC URL

+In this section, you will create the JDBC URL which will be used in the section below.

 Generally JDBC URLs for different types of databases are quite similar.
 However, some differ slightly.
 You will be using the following to construct the JDBC URL:
 - Database type